 SFDR

-EU SFDR first came into effect on 10 March 2021 and introduces mandatory reporting requirements for in-scope firms.
-Whilst Monument Re Limited is not subject to SFDR, the disclosures that follow address the SFDR requirements for the relevant in-scope Company within the Monument Re Group.
+SFDR first came into effect on 10th March 2021 and introduces mandatory reporting requirements for in-scope firms.
+Whilst Monument Insurance Group Limited (“MIGL” and hereafter referred to as “Monument”) is not subject to SFDR, the disclosures that follow address the SFDR requirements for the relevant in-scope companies within Monument.

 EU SFDR defines a Sustainability Risk as an environmental, social or governance event or condition that, if it occurs, could cause a negative material impact on the value of the investment.